flaab/picara-php-framework/README.md

 - Examine logs

 ### Create a superuser
 Beforing proceeding to the Admin Site, it is advisable to create a superuser.
+You'll be prompted for user details.
 ```
 php scripts/picara create user superuser
 ```